google/starlark-go/doc/spec.md

 An `if` statement at top level results in a static error.

 <b>Implementation note:</b>
-The Go implementation of Starlark permits `if`-statements to appear at top-level if the `-globalreassign` flag is enabled.
+The Go implementation of Starlark permits `if`-statements to appear at top level if the `-globalreassign` flag is enabled.